Seanmcdon/visitor-movement-tracker/README.md

  <h3>js.js</h3>
   <p>
   There are 2 lines you will need to change.
-  Both involve deciding whick DOM object you want to use as a "trigger" for the AJAX request.
+  Both involve deciding which DOM object you want to use as a "trigger" for the AJAX request.
 (Also called adding an Event Listener to a DOM object).</p>

   <p>Choose your element that will trigger the AJAX request. (js.js, line 20) </p>